AdrianIleana/AZ-task/README.md

 Dynatrace task repo

 ## Overview
-Python3 CLI-application that can be used to configure, in Dynatrace, Management-Zones via the API in a configuration-as-code approach.
+This is a Python3 CLI-application that can be used to configure, in Dynatrace, Management-Zones via the API in a configuration-as-code approach.

 ## Requirements:
 - Python 3.9.0 Runtime